Program Director: Téofilo Correa

 11. Submit five approved copies of the bound dissertation to the Dean’s Office at least one week before graduation (one is for the research advisor).
 Submit an electronic copy to the Library.

 The department will evaluate all students in the program upon completion of their first 24 credits of PhD program.
 The evaluation will be based on grades, research skills, and general aptitude for the proposed program of study.
 Approved students will be advanced to pre-candidacy for the PhD degree by the Program Committee.
 The following aspects must be noted:

 - If a student is denied advancement to pre-candidacy, he/she may drop from the program or apply for pre-candidacy under a reduced load status.

 - The application for a reduced load status must be approved by sponsors, where applicable, and must be reviewed by the department every semester.

-The student’s dissertation committee is appointed by the Program Committee following pre-candidacy, after submission of a topic proposal by the student.
+The student’s dissertation committee is appointed by the Program Committee following pre-candidacy, after submission of a topic request by the student.
 The committee consists of a chairperson, who becomes the student’s advisor, and two other members.

 Upon completion of coursework and an appropriate period of intensive study and research, five comprehensive examinations will be taken.
-Four 6-hour examinations will be taken in the area of concentration, and one 4-hour examination in the cognate.
+Four 6-hour examinations will be taken in the concentration area, and one 6-hour examination in the cognate.
 These examinations are normally given one each week over five weeks.
 Areas of focus for the comprehensive examinations are within the fields of study as follows: